Ilka Chase: Television

-Chase appeared as a panelist on several programs in the early years of television, including Celebrity Time (1949–50), Who Said That?
+Chase became host of Fashion Magic on WCAU television in late 1950.
+The half-hour show was broadcast on Monday and Friday afternoons.
+She appeared as a panelist on several programs in the early years of television, including Celebrity Time (1949–50), Who Said That?
 (1950–55), and Masquerade Party (1952–56).
-She hosted the 1950–51 TV series Fashion Magic.
+She also hosted the CBS TV series Fashion Magic (1950–51).

 In 1957, Chase performed the role of the Stepmother in the television production of Rodgers and Hammerstein's Cinderella, which starred Julie Andrews.
 In 1963, she made a rare television sitcom appearance as Aunt Pauline on The Patty Duke Show.

 Chase was a regular in The Trials of O'Brien on CBS in the mid-1960s.

 Writing

 Her novel In Bed We Cry appeared in 1943 and was adapted for the stage, with Chase in the leading role.

 Her autobiography Past Imperfect (volume I), in which she wrote, "Those who never fail are those who never try," was published in 1942, and Free Admission (volume II) was published in 1948.
 She also wrote more than a dozen other books, including The Care and Feeding of Friends, a guide to lighthearted entertaining with over 80 recipes and 20 menus.

+Among her other books are several travel books which recount her adventures while traveling around the world with her husband Dr. Norton Brown.